Reference Guide#

 VARCHAR |

-Optional.
+Required.
 Case-sensitive.
+Empty string is accepted.
 Only valid when OUTPUT_TABLE_NAME provided.
 Fields in the output table; fields separates by comma(,) if not ‘All’.
 Field name must match in one or all in an example list.
-If omitted, see Default Ouput Fields. |
+If omitted, see Default Output Fields. |

-Results, |
+RecordID, |

 Output Examples#

-Verify a single address#
+Verify a single email#

 /******************************************************************